 Introduction to C++ Static

 The static variables are allowed to be defined inside the function or outside of it.
 Zero is the default value of the static variables.
 In this article, different examples are discussed for the different methods of using static in C++.
-The methods described below for using static in C++ explains how static works using the different methods and how they can be used for different purposes.
+The methods described below for using static in C++ explain how static works using the different methods and how they can be used for different purposes.

 Syntax of C++ Static